FluBBaOfWard/NGPGBA/README.md

 There is an example header file included, "ngp.header".

 When the emulator starts, you press L+R to open up the menu.
 Now you can use the cross to navigate the menus, A to select an option, B to go back a step.
+To get maximum speed turn off sound and set Z80 CPU to 1/16 speed, maybe even turn on overclock EWRAM.

 ## Menu: